ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 title: My Seedbox Configuration and Guide
 date: 2016-05-03 12:41
 comments: false
-categories: seedbox vps
+categories: seedbox vps rtorrent screen
 ---
 Below is a guide and a tale of my efforts in creating an autonomous seedbox:

 ### Selecting a Virtual Private Server
 I chose to go with a VPS from [Dediseedbox.com](http://dediseedbox.com/).
 The fact that they are built towards seeding made me choose them as my provider.
 Compare [their rates](http://dediseedbox.com/vps.html) to another popular provider like [Digital Ocean](https://www.digitalocean.com/pricing/).
 Having servers located outside of the US can also be advantageous for a variety of other reasons.

-I was pretty satisfied with the internet speeds upon my purchase, especially considering for non-US location.
-For me, the speeds exceed sufficiency.
+I was pretty satisfied with the speeds, especially considering the location.
+For myself, the speeds exceed sufficiency.

 <img src="/images/speedtests.png"/>